 If you are new to Mac, we also recommend using CleanMyMac for efficiency.
 It’s an intelligent app primarily designed to clean up Mac disks the quick way so you save time doing so manually.
 You’ll be amazed by the number of unnecessary files it finds.

 3. Third-Party Device Connections

-Be honest, how many peripherals you have on your Mac now?
-If you use your iMac or MacBook as a hub for everything, chances are it’s now surrounded by a number of peripherals like USB-C hub, printer, scanner, portable SSD drive, iPhone charger, etc.
+To be honest, how many peripherals do you have on your Mac now?
+If you use your iMac or MacBook as a hub for everything, chances are it’s now surrounded by a number of peripherals like a USB-C hub, printer, scanner, portable SSD drive, iPhone charger, etc.